Maine Justice Foundation's Staff

 Sherri provides administrative support to the Foundation and its development efforts.
 She is responsible for maintaining Maine’s Interest on Lawyers’ Trust Accounts (IOLTA) program database.
 She also serves as MJF’s receptionist.

-Sherri is responsible for gift processing for the annual Campaign for Justice and maintains its donor database.
+Sherri is responsible for gift processing for the Maine Justice Foundation and maintains the donor database.
 She also provides administrative support to the Maine Civil Legal Services Fund Commission.

 Prior to joining the Foundation in 2001, her background included working many years in the field of Customer Relations.
 She is married with two children and enjoys photography, camping, and traveling.